QSMxT/QSMxT-Brainlife/README.md

 ## Inputs

 The QSMxT Brainlife App takes a [`magphase`](https://brainlife.io/datatype/64792b1c79d13f6418e4fb75) datatype as input, which includes both the magnitude and phase components of an MRI acquisition as NIfTI files, and associated JSON sidecars.
-For multi-echo acquisitions, echoes should be combined along the 4th dimension of the image volumes, with JSON files combined as elements of a list within a root "echoes" object.

 ## Outputs